4d/docs/website/translated_docs/de/Concepts/dt_blob.md

 ### Passing blobs and blob objects to methods

-You can pass blobs and blob objects (`4D.Blob`) to methods.
+When working with methods, using blob objects (`4D.Blob`) is more efficient, as they are passed by reference.
 Keep in mind that unlike blob objects, which are passed by reference, scalar blobs are duplicated in memory when passed to methods.

 ### Passing a scalar blob by reference using a pointer